aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/40_Deploy_Workload/2_Add_Gremlin_token.md

 Switch to Cloud9 tab
 {{% /notice %}}

-Change working directory to our workshop on Gitlab
+Change working directory to our workshop on GitLab
 ```
 cd ~/environment/aws-devops-workshop
 ```